-- In a bowl, add the coconut flour, turmeric and baking powder.
+- In a large bowl, add the coconut flour, turmeric and baking powder.
 Stir to combine.

-- Add the cauliflower rice, thyme, Parmesan cheese, cooked onion and mustard.
+- Add the cooked cauliflower rice, thyme, basil, Parmesan cheese, feta cheese, cooked onion and mustard.
 Mix thoroughly.

 - Add the beaten eggs, stir to combine and season with the salt and pepper.

-- Bake for 40 minutes until firm and golden.
+- Bake for 40 minutes until firm and golden brown.

 - Remove from the tin, eat and enjoy!